 Zodiac Driver & experience with boats

-- Moderate/rough weather Zodiac driver with over ten years of experience working on cruise ships from the tropics to polar regions.
+- Moderate/rough weather Zodiac driver with experience working on cruise ships since 2004, from the tropics to polar regions.

 - BSAC Dive Cox with recognised international boat handling BSAC certificate (RYA 2 equivalent and certificate 000269).

-- Sailing experience in the UK, in the Atlantic, and the South China Seas.
+- Sailing experience in the UK, the Atlantic, and the South China Seas.

 - Being in the Sea Scouts as a boy I’ve always been in boats, from rowing boats to kayaks and sailing boats.
 I also learnt invaluable skills, from tying knots to map reading, to taking on responsibilities.